 Transportation of a Fuel Sample:

 Fuel samples should be submitted to the laboratory for testing as soon as possible after the bunkering operation is completed.

 Our Samplogic online complimentary shipping tool is available to clients.
 This is designed to offer booking of bunker fuel sample collection, generate the required shipping documents and to track the delivery status of the submitted bunker sample.
 To access SampLogic, our customers should visit the website at http://samplogic.vpsveritas.com/

 For assistance, clients can email firstname.lastname@example.org

 In situations where there is limited access to the internet, customers can continue to refer to the VPS Air Courier Directory for contact details of the air courier companies for pickups.

-Upon arrival at any of the VPS laboratories, fuel analysis is performed according to the client’s fuel purchasing specification, usually to ISO 8217 requirements.
-The full battery of tests is normally completed within 24 hours.
+Upon arrival at any of our laboratories, fuel analysis is performed according to the client’s fuel purchasing specification, usually to ISO 8217 requirements.
+The full suite of tests is normally completed within 24 hours.

 Technical Advisory and Release of the FQT Results: